salvo1404/lumen-microservice/README.md

 A simple API Blueprint doc is available [here](https://lumenmicroserviceapis.docs.apiary.io/)

+### **Repository Pattern**

+Model-View-Repository-Controller

 ### **Broadcasting**

 When an player is added, updated or deleted, the service will broadcast the event to other microservices.

+The implementation is based on **Pub/Sub** paradigm.
+At each event, the application sends a notification message to the listeners over a "channel" ( websocket ) which contains entity information and a status attribute ( added, updated, deleted )

+This logic is built in the class PlayerPubSub ( src\app\Events\PlayerPubSub )

-Laravel supports several broadcast drivers out of the box: Pusher Channels, Redis, and a log driver for local development and debugging.
+Lumen supports several broadcast drivers out of the box: Pusher Channels, Redis, and a log driver for local development.

-The broadcast provider of choice is pusher.
+**Pusher**

-Create an app on pusher.com to deug the functionality and your app keys to your .env Here s some screenshots of the broadcasted events seen through debug console in pusher.com
+If you want to use pusher as broadcast provider, create an app on [pusher.com](https://pusher.com/) and add your app keys to your .env file.
+Here s some screenshots of broadcasted events seen through debug console in pusher.com

-**Pusher.com**

-1. Create a new directory in which yo

 ### **Data structure**